 Welcome to our series, Iconic Canadian Food!
-You may know which classic Canadian dishes you like, but do you know the stories behind them?
-And how can we define Canadian cuisine if we don’t know its past?
-Gabby Peyton will be sharing the back stories of a smorgasbord of iconic Canadian dishes to celebrate the country’s 150th birthday this year.
-This month Gabby gets figgy with it, exploring the history of a Newfoundland specialty that's still true to its 16th century roots: Figgy Duff.
+You know which classic Canadian dishes you love, but do you know the stories behind them?
+Gabby Peyton shares the back stories of a smorgasbord of iconic Canadian dishes.
+This time Gabby gets figgy with it, exploring the history of a Newfoundland specialty that's still true to its 16th century roots: Figgy Duff.

 Figgy Duff is so synonymous with Newfoundland there’s even a band by the same name.
 This prolific folk band toured around Canada in the 1970s and 80s, characterizing something warm and familiar, just like the boiled cake they’re named after.

 Like most traditional Newfoundland cuisine, Figgy Duff is hearty, rich and sticks to your ribs.
 The history of Canada’s last province to join Confederation revolves around survival on a rocky outcrop in the North Atlantic and hard work on frigid waters.
 This history is mirrored in the culinary tradition and backed by our British connections, with recipes passed down from one kitchen to the next.
 You can bet your bottom dollar every grandma knows how to throw together a Duff for Jiggs Dinner on Sundays.

 If you aren’t a Newfoundlander, or don’t know anyone from the island, you’re probably thinking to yourself; “What the hell is is it?”
 Figgy Duff is a traditional boiled pudding made with flour, butter, sugar, molasses and raisins.
 There are also some variations in the recipes: some use flour, while others use breadcrumbs, and sometimes spices like ginger, cinnamon and all-spice are used.